 A: Indeed, prickly heat, also called miliaria, can appear in people of all ages, especially in the hot and humid weather periods.

-Q: What strategies should I use to avoid heat boils?
+Q: What strategies should I use to prevent heat boils of face?

 A: Heat boils can be prevented by the fact of keeping good hygiene, keeping the skin dry and avoiding tight clothes in occluded areas.
 If the heat is still there, it’s better to see a doctor for the suitable treatment.